frankwillmore/seism-core/README.md

 The main reference for this I/O kernel is Leigh Orf's description [An I/O strategy for CM1 on Blue Waters](http://orf.media/wp-content/uploads/2015/11/cm1tools-November2015.pdf).
+It simulates the write pattern of his CM1-ET5 code.
+As stated in his description, his goals are to:

+1. reduce the number of files written to a reasonable number
+2. minimize the number of times you are doing actual I/O to the Lustre file system
+3. write big files
+4. make it easy for users to read in data for analysis and visualization after it is written

+He achieves his first goal, by creating one HDF5 file per node (32 cores on Blue Waters).
+The second and third goal are achieved by buffering data in memory using the HDF5 Core Virtual File Driver.
+That means that until the HDF5 file is closed all I/O operations are performed in memory.
+Upon file closure, the entire file (~40 GB) is written in a single POSIX write operation to the Luster file system.

 ## Running `h5core`